-Royal Schiphol Group's policy is to have between 50 per cent. and 100 per cent. of its consolidated debt portfolio financed on a fixed-rate basis or hedged through the use of interest rate swaps.
-Where any interest could become payable under Royal Schiphol Group's financing arrangements based on a floating interest rate, a rise in interest rates may cause Royal Schiphol Group to pay more interest than it had anticipated, adversely impacting the profitability and liquidity position of the Royal Schiphol Group's, which could have a material adverse effect on Royal Schiphol Group's business, net result, prospects and financial condition.
+Royal Schiphol Group's policy is to have between 50% and 100% of its consolidated debt portfolio financed on a fixed-rate basis or hedged through the use of interest rate swaps.
+Where any interest could become payable under Royal Schiphol Group's financing arrangements based on a floating interest rate, a rise in interest rates may cause Royal Schiphol Group to pay more interest than it had anticipated, adversely impacting the profitability and liquidity position of Royal Schiphol Group, which could have a material adverse effect on Royal Schiphol Group's business, net result, prospects and financial condition.